Frank McNamara (musician)

-Frank McNamara is an internationally known arranger, conductor, composer, and pianist from Ireland.
+Francis Anthony McNamara (born 1960) is an Irish arranger, conductor, composer, and pianist.

 Early life

 McNamara's career began at the age of 11, when he first appeared on Irish national television.
-Frank attended Trinity College Dublin, where he graduated with music honours.
-He received the most outstanding pupil award at the Royal Irish Academy of Music, where he studied composition with James Wilson and piano with Rhonda Marshall.
-Peter Katin also instructed Frank in piano in London and Canada.
+In 1973, he won a scholarship to attend the Royal Irish Academy of Music where won the Brioscu Cup for the most outstanding pupil award.
+There, he studied composition with James Wilson and piano with Rhona Marshall.
+McNamara attended Trinity College Dublin, where he graduated with B.A. (mod) in music in 1981.
+Peter Katin also instructed McNamara in piano in London and Canada.

 Music

 Irish audiences are well familiar with McNamara's work as music director of RTÉ's The Late Late Show for 20 years.
 He was the arranger and producer of two consecutive winners at the Eurovision Song Contest.
 He has composed TV themes and other music for Irish television.
 He has written numerous works for orchestra and has released several albums, which include his orchestral arrangements and original compositions.
 Those albums have resulted in two platinum albums and two gold albums.

 McNamara also has an acting credit to his name.
 He was Reuben the pianist in Ronan O'Leary's Hello Stranger (story by Truman Capote) filmed in 1992.
 The movie starred Daniel J. Travanti.
 McNamara wrote the title song Hello Stranger and performed the song in the movie.

 In 1994 and 1995 he signed up with the Icelandic National Broadcasting Service (RÚV) and rearranged Iceland's Eurovision Song Contest entries.
 He conducted the RTÉ Symphony Orchestra on the final night for the live performances of these entries during the Eurovision Song Contest which was hosted in Ireland in both these years.
 He was also the musical director of the 1997 Eurovision Song Contest, held in Dublin.

 In 1998, he helped found The Irish Tenors, which group has been highly successful.
 He was their music director in five of their albums and three PBS specials and toured with them throughout the United States, New Zealand and Australia.
 Their album Ellis Island rose to number one on Billboards World Music listing.

 McNamara is the composer of a four-part movement classical work entitled Beatlesymphony, which is based on Beatles melodies and has been performed internationally.
 He has written an ABBA piano concerto, a Rolling Stones overture and a Simon and Garfunkel suite.